 For smokey roasting, lower temperatures and longer cooking times will result in more intense smoke flavour and more tender meats.
-Aim for under 150°C.
+Aim for around 175°C.

 Always use a probe thermometer to ensure that the meat has cooked all the way through to the right temperature.
-NEVER let the temperature exceed 250°C on the hood thermometer or the barbeque may overheat and burn your food.
+Don't ever let the temperature exceed 250°C on the hood thermometer or the barbeque may overheat and burn your food.
 A separate probe thermometer is available as an accessory from all Barbeques Galore stores.
-This takes the guesswork out of knowing when your food is cooked.
+This takes the quesswork out of knowing when your food is cooked.